 With the holiday season right around the corner, this foolproof recipe for easy peanut butter fudge is sure to become your new best friend!
 Made with just 6 simple ingredients, this make a great gift for the peanut butter lover in your life!
 Top with mini peanut butter cups for extra pizzaz!

-Calling all peanut lovers!
-Today we’re making white chocolate peanut butter fudge and it’s SO delicious.
 This is a “simple fudge” recipe.
 Which means it’s made with sweetened condensed milk and chocolate.
-These ingredients allow us to skip using a candy thermometer!
+Using these magical ingredients allows us to skip using a candy thermometer!
 And I don’t know about you, but anytime I can skip using a thermometer in the kitchen is a good time!

 - perfectly sweet